tobiasuihlein/diabetes_screening_and_diagnostics/README.md

 <img width="707" alt="Screenshot 2024-08-08 at 16 46 26" src="https://github.com/user-attachments/assets/c4c08f38-2bbe-45c4-aa67-89173cac99fd">

-##  Hyperparameter tuning without oversampling
+##  Hyperparameter Tuning without Oversampling
 Next we tested the two models with different hyperparameters.
 We found parameter values providing a model with 99.9% specificity, which makes the model well suited for diagnostics.
 The highest sensitivity we could find, however, was only around 73%.

 <img width="772" alt="Screenshot 2024-08-08 at 16 51 10" src="https://github.com/user-attachments/assets/8381f554-880c-4a05-b889-1571f971d628">

-##  Hyperparameter tuning with oversampling
+##  Hyperparameter Tuning with Oversampling
 Given that only 11% of the dataset included individuals with diabetes, we implemented an oversampling technique.
 Again testing different hyperparameter values, we found a model performing with a sensitivity of 91.4%.